buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcProcedure.md

 # IfcProcedure

-An _IfcProcedure_ is a logical set of actions to be taken in response to an event or to cause an event to occur.
+An _IfcProcedure_ is a logical set of actions to be taken in response to an event or to cause an event to occur.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2